"Children in Our Dojo Develop Character!"

 Our goal for your children at the Chintokan dojo is to help them to be courageous and courteous, honest and dependable, and strong in mind, spirit and body.

+In our dojo, children are taught to compete fairly with others, to strive for victory but also to learn from defeat, and to value good sportsmanships regardless of the outcome.
+They can learn the importance of showing respect and exhibiting proper etiquette to others, and to the dojo itself in our class.
 Children at Chintokan learn the value of physical training and exercise, and experience first-hand the benefits of self-discipline, effort, and perseverance.
 They learn to be proud of what they have achieved, as represented by ranks and awards, because they know that they have earned them through their own efforts.
-They learn to be leaders, to lead others by example, and also to learn from the examples others provide.
+They learn to be leaders, to lead others by example, and also to learn from the examples others provide. |

 "We take pride in the hard work we put into the training!"

-Children's Kumite Class, January 2019
+Children's Kumite Class, January 2022

 Our children sum up our training in their own words: